Rams/Packers Week 15 Monday Night Football open thread and gambling picks

-This Week 15 Monday Night Football matchup is a classic game that looked a whole lot better in September than it does in December.
-The Los Angeles Rams are all but eliminated from the playoffs while the Green Bay Packers have slightly higher odds but still have an uphill battle to make the postseason.
+This Week 15 Monday Night Football matchup is a classic game that looked a whole lot better in early September than it does in late December.
+The Los Angeles Rams are all but eliminated from the playoffs, while the Green Bay Packers have slightly higher odds but still have an uphill battle to make the postseason.

 Can Rodgers and Aaron Jones get the Packers' offense going against Bobby Wagner and Los Angeles’ stout defense?